 Best Roof Racks

-When packing your vehicle for a long road trip or a journey into the great outdoors , sometimes it is hard to pack everything we want.
+When packing your vehicle for a long road trip or a journey into the great outdoors, sometimes it is hard to pack everything we want.
 Maybe you have those skis you want to bring to hit the slopes, or that surfboard to catch some waves, or maybe a canoe to bring camping but there is just no room left in the car.
-You don’t want to leave these important pieces of gear behind, right?
+You don't want to leave these important pieces of gear behind, right?
 Well if you have a roof rack then your smooth sailing, and can pretty much bring anything your heart desires, as it provides you with the extra space and support to bring your larger gear.

-A roof rack is a perfect way to transport you large equipment to your destination without worrying about how your going to squeeze it in your vehicle after you have packed everything else.
-Now you are thinking, “Yes!
-A roof rack would make my life so much easier”, but don’t know which one would be best for your vehicle or for the equipment you are transporting.
+A roof rack is a perfect way to transport you large equipment to your destination without worrying about how you're going to squeeze it into your vehicle after you have packed everything else.
+Now you are thinking, "Yes!
+A roof rack would make my life so much easier", but don't know which one would be best for your vehicle or for the equipment you are transporting.
 Well, worry no longer, as we have done the research for you and listed the top ten roof racks of 2018, and why they made our list.
 Below we have listed the not only the top ten roof racks but also some criteria about what to look for in a roof rack when deciding which one works best for your needs and gear.

 - Rhino Pioneer